 An introductory study of how and why fraud is committed, how fraudulent conduct can be deterred, and how allegations of fraud should be investigated and resolved.
-Prerequisites: ACC 231 Principles of Accounting I and ACC 233 Principles of Accounting II OR ACC 231 Principles of Accounting I and FIN/FAM 388 Personal and Family Financial Planning.
+Prerequisites: ACC 231 and 233 Principles of Accounting I and II or ACC 231 Principles of Accounting I and FIN/FAM 388 Personal and Family Financial Planning or approved equivalents.
 Same as ACC 438.